I recall the first time making bruschetta. There were five of us bridesmaids at my friend’s apartment getting getting ready for her wedding.

 Preheat oven to 450F.
 Melt 3 Tb of butter on the baking sheet in the oven while it preheat - about 2 minutes.
 Take out just before all butter is melted and tilt the pan several times till it finishes melting.

-While butter is melting, combine the dry ingredients in medium size mixing bowl - flour, baking powder and salt.
+While butter is melting, combine the dry ingredients in medium size mixing bowl - flour, baking powder and salt (also add the granulated sugar at this point, if using instead of honey).

-Warm the milk and honey briefly (45 seconds in the microwave or on stovetop just until warm)
+Warm the milk and honey (if using instead of granulated sugar) briefly (45 seconds in the microwave or on stovetop just until warm)

 Slowly stir the milk into the dry ingredients.